9 min read

 2. Higher Interest Rates

 DSCR loans also have much higher interest rates than traditional home loans – around 7.7% as of March 2024.
-However, you can get a better rate by increasing your down payment or offering a DSCR of at least 1.25.
+However, you can get a better rate by increasing your down payment or offering a ratio of at least 1.25.

 3. High DSCR Required